 CAN YOU HELP US IDENTIFY the REEL STREETS?

-A big thank-you to all of our contributors who are helping us to make great progress in identifying film locations.
+A big thank-you to all of our contributors who are helping us in identifying film locations.

-We are always looking for more location identifications, info, snippets, anecdotes or references.
-We will mention anyone who helps, see the blog, and give full credit for all location shots received, and similarly, for any Google, Bing or third party shot sent in to support a previously unidentified location.
+We are always looking for more location identifications, information, snippets, anecdotes or references.
+We will mention anyone who helps and give full credit for all location shots received, and similarly, for any Google, Bing or third party shot sent in to support a previously unidentified location.

-Do also send us background information about the film and locations, or you or your friend's or family involvement.
+Do also send us background information about the film and locations, or any involvement by you or your family and friend’s.

 Our criteria for inclusion in the lists is as follows…

-Any film/episode made for screen or TV with outside, recognisable, built-up location shots.
-Real streets, (REEL STREETS), "stately homes", countryside or sea views that are an integral location within the film.
+Any commercially made and distributed film made for screen with outside, recognisable, built-up locations be they real streets, (REEL STREETS), “stately homes”, countryside or sea views that are an integral location within the film.
 We do avoid inside locations as they can so skilfully be recreated in a studio.